Page Content

 Career opportunities and outlook

 From surgical technologist to surgical first assistant: Many surgical first assistants start as surgical technologist or surgical techs before advancing into the role of a surgical first assistant.
-In order to become a surgical first assistant, a surgical technologist would need to have several years of experience in the operating room, meet the prerequisites and educational requirements to apply to and complete an accredited surgical first assistant program, and then pass the exam to become a certified surgical first assistant (CSFA).
+To become a surgical first assistant, a surgical technologist would need to have several years of experience in the operating room, meet the prerequisites and educational requirements to apply to and complete an accredited surgical first assistant program, and then pass the exam to become a certified surgical first assistant (CSFA).

-From surgical first assistant to physician assistant or registered nurse: The pathway from a surgical first assistant to physician assistant or registered nurse is not a direct path.
+From surgical first assistant to physician assistant or registered nurse: The pathway from a surgical first assistant to a physician assistant or registered nurse is not a direct path.
 To become a physician assistant or registered nurse, a surgical first assistant would first need to ensure they meet the educational requirements and prerequisites needed to attend a physician assistant program or nursing program.
 After completing an advanced degree and training program, they would need to obtain any necessary certifications needed to practice as a physician assistant or registered nurse.

 Surgical first assistant programs at Mayo Clinic